LazyDev-01/Dayliz_App/docs/development_roadmap.md

 3. Setting milestone-based checkpoints for integration
 4. Regular testing and validation at the end of each phase

+## Backend Architecture Direction

+> **IMPORTANT**: The FastAPI backend under /backend is feature-complete but not connected yet.
+> We are keeping Supabase as the active backend for Phases 1-5 to build and launch fast.
+> The service layer abstraction in Flutter allows for a future switch with minimal UI rewrites.
+> FastAPI migration is planned for Phase 6 (post-launch) when we need custom logic, RBAC, or scale limits.
+> In the meantime, any core DB model changes should be synced with FastAPI models to avoid drift.

 ## Phase 1: Foundation Setup (2-3 weeks)

 ### Authentication System